JasonEtco/jasonet.co/src/pages/posts/scheduled-actions.md

 spoiler: With a recent addition to the Actions trigger lineup, we can now tell GitHub to run our workflow on a schedule.
 Let's see how!
 ---

-When I first heard about Actions in its current form, I was excited about the possibilities.
-Coming the world of Probot and integrations, I knew that so many problems would be solved.
-Well, [now there's a whole new feature of Actions](https://developer.github.com/actions/changes/2019-04-05-scheduling-workflows/) and I am _pumped_.
+When I first heard about Actions in its current form, I was excited about the possibilities - well, [now there's a whole new feature of Actions](https://developer.github.com/actions/changes/2019-04-05-scheduling-workflows/) and I am _pumped_.

-The `schedule` event lets you define a schedule for your workflow to run on.
+The `schedule` event lets you **define a schedule for your workflow to run on**.
 Using the [cron](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/crontab.html#tag_20_25_07) syntax, you basically tell GitHub "run this workflow, independant of any activity on the repo - just run it on my schedule."

 ## The cron syntax